-There is a lot we don’t know and the State Department has not issued a final rule, but they are currently considering whether the practice of “soft referrals” is a violation of their regulations.
+There is a lot we don’t know and the State Department has not issued a final rule (see update below), but they are currently considering whether the practice of “soft referrals” is a violation of their regulations.
 We have not seen an official definition of “soft referral” but it appears to include photolisting—or more specifically allowing international adoption agencies to place a child who is on a photolist.

 Photolisting is a common practice in both foster care adoption and international adoption.
 In fact, it is considered best practice in child welfare for finding homes for harder-to-place children–older kids, kids with health issues, and sibling groups.

 A photolist is a website that includes a picture, brief information on the child, and an email for the agency or the child’s caseworker to get more detailed information.
 An example of adoption photolistings is AdoptUSKids (US foster) and Rainbow Kids (international).
 In addition, each state in the US has their own photolisting, usually known as Heart Galleries, of children available for adoption in their state.

 Photolistings are considered best practice for one reason—they work!

 The goal behind a photolist is to humanize a child that is harder to place for adoption.
 You won’t see pictures of infants or chubby toddlers in photolists because most families can easily imagine parenting an infant or toddler.
 What you will see in a photolist is a teen holding a football with a shy smile, a child in a wheelchair proudly showing off his latest drawing, a child with a heart condition on a swing, or a sibling set of three holding hands.
 The hope is that the potential parent will see the child first and her disability or special need second.